README.md clean up readme 2 revisions

 Gitpatch was inspired by the workflows used in large open source projects like the Linux kernel and Git itself.
 These projects primarily use email and patches rather than pull requests.

-It also gets ideas from git-send-email and tools for managing stacks, and this gist.
+It also gets ideas from git-send-email, tools for managing stacks, and this gist.

 This is not a new approach.
 Other tools exist that offer similar patch-based workflows, and integrate with GitHub or GitLab.
 Gitpatch takes a bit different route, making patches and stacks a first-class feature on top of git.
 If you're curious what else is out there, see alternatives here.